M-Files/VAF.Extensions.Community/MFiles.VAF.Extensions/ExtensionMethods/MFSearchBuilderExtensionMethods/Readme.md

 );
 ```

-Note: values can be provided as integers, longs or doubles.
+Note: Values can be provided as integers, longs or doubles.

 Note: When searching for properties of type `MFDatatypeLookup` or `MFDatatypeMultiSelectLookup`, the integer argument is expected to be the internal ID of the object that this property value points to.